levkovigor/freertos-template/README.md

 # FreeRTOS Template Repository
-This repository is template project that indicates how to produce, test and run arbitrary software base on the FreeRTOS real time operating system on the AT91SAM9G20-EK evaluation board.
-It uses the AT91LIB
+This repository is a template for projects that indicates how to produce, test and run arbitrary software based on the FreeRTOS real time operating system on the AT91SAM9G20-EK evaluation board.
+It uses the AT91LIB.

 ## TODO file
 In the TODO.org file you shall find plenty of detail on the workflow